-- From a local area network electronic communication system that delivers messages within an agency or office. - To a wide area network electronic communication system that carries messages to a variety of physical locations. - To Internet electronic communication that allows users to send and receive messages from around the world.

-All County e-mail shall include a disclaimer as part of the e-mail signature, and shall consist of the following language that is automatically inserted by Lotus Notes / Domino server at the end of each message that is sent outside the County:
+- From a local area network electronic communication system that delivers messages within an agency or office. - To a wide area network electronic communication system that carries messages to a variety of physical locations. - To Internet electronic communication that allows users to send and receive messages from around the world. - All County e-mail shall include a disclaimer as part of the e-mail signature, and shall consist of the following language: